Cardinal Care

 A single, unified managed care program will reduce confusion, simplify the member experience, reduce enrollment churn between managed care and fee-for-service, and improve continuity of care as the member’s needs evolve over time.

-Virginia’s newly unified managed care program will continue to partner with the same managed care organizations (MCOs) that currently administer both the Medallion 4.0 and CCC Plus programs.
-Providers will continue to use the DMAS web-based automated response system (ARS), the Medicall telephonic system, and 270/271 eligibility transactions to verify member eligibility and managed care enrollment.
+Cardinal Care Managed Care continues to partner with the same managed care organizations (MCOs) that administered the Medallion 4.0 and CCC Plus programs.
+Providers continue to use the DMAS web-based automated response system (ARS), the Medicall telephonic system, and 270/271 eligibility transactions to verify member eligibility and managed care enrollment.

 Fee-for-service